 Plus, this time of day is excellent for snapping beautiful Strasbourg Christmas market photos!

-Don’t expect mugs (but definitely consider keeping a cup).
+Don’t expect mugs (but consider keeping a cup).

 Unlike Germany’s Christmas markets, those in Strasbourg tend to have rentable plastic cups as opposed to ceramic mugs.